Introduction to using Git and GitHub for software development

 This is a very useful command that we will use a lot.
 It should be your first port of call to figure out the current state of a repository and often suggests commands that can be used for different tasks.

-git add ingredients.md
+git stage ingredients.md

-git add instructions.md
+git stage instructions.md

 git status